matterandvoid-space/subscriptions/README.md

 where all subscriptions will have to be in a common module.
 IDE features like jump to definition work as expected instead of having to have special re-frame aware tooling.

-You are free to mix and match using the registry and not, as the code is agnostic to using the registry or not.
+You are free to mix and match using the registry (`reg-sub` etc.) and not (subscribing directly to functions).
+The registry is used to associate subscription keywords with handler functions and once the handler function is retrieved there is no difference in execution.

 ## `defregsub` macro